The Walking Dead finds ways to hack away at suspense of final season

 To be fair, I thought neither character was going to meet a bloody fate by time the show faded to black.
 It might have been nice, however, to see the final episodes play out with the potential for death hanging over those character's heads.

 Now, interesting angles could play out in order to get them to a place that correlates to their upcoming series.
-And I get that SDCC is the exact place to hype up and announce future projects, like Isle of the Dead, but there is also something to be said about waiting until a current series is finished with its run.
+And I get SDCC is the exact place to hype up and announce future projects, like Isle of the Dead, but there is also something to be said about waiting until a current series is finished with its run.

 The same can be said for what once was the Daryl/Carol (Melissa McBride) spin-off.
 That one had been in the works for some time, though eventually it turned into a Daryl standalone as McBride exited the project.